Colposcopy | Dr Anu Mahadik Sydney gynaecologist

 Frequently asked questions about CSTs

-Sydney Obstetrician Norwest and St George Private Hospitals
+Sydney Gynaecologist at Norwest and St George Private Hospitals

 Consulting at Norwest and St George Private Hospitals

 My consulting rooms are at Burbank Place, Norwest which is near Norwest Private Hospital.
-If you are preparing for your antenatal care and looking for the best and most suitable solution, you can count on my practice to help you.
-If you live northwest of Sydney CBD, or near the M2 or M7, you may find my practice in Norwest suitable for your antenatal care consultations.
+If you live northwest of the Sydney CBD, or near the M2 or M7, you may find my practice in Norwest the best location for all your women’s health consultations.

 If you live in the Sydney CBD, or south of Sydney, you may be best served by coming to my rooms in Kogarah, at St George Private Hospital Medical Suites.